-How to apply: Prepare an essay of 500 to 1,000 words.
-Must include a biography, education and work experience, career goals, and how the student plans to make a difference in the world.
-Application, essay, and letter of recommendation from dean, division chair, or faculty member should be sent to GSU's Office of Financial Aid.
-Selection: Selection committee as designated by Mr. and Mrs. Morrison.
-Winner announced by Sept.
-1.
+Apply to: Submit a biographical essay of 500 to 1,000 words describing education and work experience, career goals, and how the student plans to make a difference in the world.
+In addition, a letter of recommendation from dean, division chair, or faculty member is required.